YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - How To.md

   - Links to helpful background knowledge resources are included
 - Paste-able or directly runnable code is given and can be run as-is
 - Demonstrates a _reproducible_ example
-  - An example dataset needed is provided and introduced
+  - An example dataset that needed is provided and introduced
   - No additional packages & software is required beyond what is listed on the [Getting Started](Template - Getting Started.md) Page
 - Demonstrates step-by-step the most common users for your Project
 - Example code write with teaching in mind